 Best Western Hotels

 Best Western International, Inc. is an American corporation with headquarters in Phoenix, AZ.
-The Best Western family of hotels has three tiers: Best Western, which provides guests with basic amenities, Best Western Plus, which features laundry rooms, business rooms, fitness rooms, and swimming pools, and Best Western Premier, which includes all of these plus high quality furnishing and bath products, onsite dining and shops, and LCD televisions.
-Best Western operates about 4,100 properties globally.
-Independent hotel owners in California created an informal network of referrals that laid the groundwork for Best Western.
+Their family of hotels has three tiers: Best Western, also abbreviated as BW, which provides guests with basic amenities, BW Plus, which features laundry rooms, business rooms, fitness rooms, and swimming pools, and BW Premier, which includes these plus high quality furnishing and bath products, onsite dining and shops, and LCD televisions.
+The entire company operates about 4,100 properties globally.
+Independent hotel owners in California created an informal network of referrals that laid the groundwork for the corporation.
 The chain was officially founded in 1946 by M.K.
 Guertin, a man who was instrumental in the forming of the network.
 It earned its name from the fact that most of its original properties were west of the Mississippi River.
-By 1963 Best Western formed the largest motel chain in the country, and in 1964 they began to expand internationally.
+By 1963 the company formed the largest motel chain in the country, and in 1964 they began to expand internationally.

-Best Western originated in California in the years following World War II.
+The company originated in California in the years following World War II.
 Merile Key Guertin, known in the industry as “Mr. Motel”, founded the company in 1946.
-After establishing about 40,000 rooms in the U.S., Best Western expanded to Mexico, New Zealand, and Australia in 1976, and then Europe and Asia in 2002.
+After establishing about 40,000 rooms in the U.S., the hotel chain’s expanded to Mexico, New Zealand, and Australia in 1976, and then Europe and Asia in 2002.

-Best Western is credited with ushering in a change in the American hotel industry, which was previously polarized by sprawling city hotels and small family-owned roadside businesses.
-Best Western originally established hotels in the eastern U.S. called “Best Eastern,” then in 1967 united them all as Best Western.
+The company is credited with ushering in a change in the American hotel industry, which was previously polarized by sprawling city hotels and small family-owned roadside businesses.
+They were originally established hotels in the eastern U.S. called “Best Eastern,” then in 1967 united them all as Best Western.
 The current CEO is David Kong.

 |1.||Best Western||Flagship Hotels|